 - Type 1 diabetes

 - HFE testing is not recommended in patients with unexplained arthritis or arthralgia or with type 2 diabetes.

 Siblings of patients with HFE-related HHC should undergo screening, since they have a 25% chance of being susceptible.
 Serum ferritin and transferrin saturation should be assessed.
 Ideally HFE mutation analysis should be encouraged after appropriate genetic counselling.

-Investigations and diagnosis
+Investigations and diagnosis of hereditary haemochromatosis

 This involves assessment of iron overload, genetics and organ damage.
 These tests need careful interpretation.

 - Patients with suspected iron overload should first receive measurement of fasting transferrin saturation and serum ferritin, and HFE genetic testing should be performed only in those with increased transferrin saturation.

 - Serum ferritin is the most widely used biochemical test for iron overload.
 Serum ferritin is a very sensitive test for iron overload in haemochromatosis and normal serum concentrations essentially rule out iron overload.